BigBadE/Raven-Language/language/README.md

           previously found imports (see syntax/async_util/AsyncTypesGetter to see how functions are found)
 - The finalized function (with the code) is put into compiling list, which the compiler thread can find.
     - The compiler finds the main function, and starts compiling it
-    - The compiler finds the method call to printf (compilers/llvm/function_compiler line 177), adds a call to the function, and adds it to the compiling list
+    - The compiler finds the method call to printf, adds a call to the function, and adds it to the compiling list
-    - The compiler compiles every function in the compiling list (compilers/llvm/type_getter line 105), compiling each function, which may add more to the compiling list
+    - The compiler compiles every function in the compiling list, compiling each function, which may add more to the compiling list
 - After the compiler has an empty compiling list it calls the main function and sends the result back to the runner ( which is empty).